jmsdnns/blag/content/tech/penn-ai/index.md

 There are countless examples of people rejecting progress for all kinds of reasons that, in retrospect, look silly.
 Recorded music will apparently kill the live music industry.
 Coffee is a satanic drink that corrupts minds.
 Photographs are made to lie.
 People liked their horses too much to give them up for cars.
 Every time progress is made, there are legions of folks telling us why this particular progress is going to ruin everything.

 Two weeks before the conference, I started challenging myself to justify my cynicism.
 Some part of me was convinced that my cynical opinions about AI were _obviously_ an exception humanity's long history of rejecting progress, but I also knew that simply could not be true.
-I had my own history of being amused by anyone who thinks their POV if an exception to the rule, so it started to feel important I laugh at myself and find ways to embrace where ever we're going.
+I had my own history of being amused by anyone who thinks their POV is an exception to the rule, so it started to feel important I laugh at myself and find ways to understand what lies ahead.

+I must be clear about something else too: I am not all in on AI.
+AI still has the potential to slowly and then rapidly displace a lot of people.
+This worries me enough that it has been, and still is, a major component of my thinking.
+In general, tech progress creates more jobs than it removes, but US history consistently features rich people treating everyone else like garbage when it is profitable.
+I am on the side of empowering everyone, not just the few.

+While no one misses city streets full of horse poop, we replaced horses with gas guzzling horseless carriages (_cars_) that take up so much space by sitting still 95% of the time.
+Are cars better than horses?
+Can we say yes without considering how many wars have been fought over oil?
+One thing's for sure, the people creating cars around the end of the 1800's had no way of knowing the impact they would have, even if they tried to claim cars would change everything.
+Humans seem to love their cars, so I don't think they're going away anytime soon, but I am optimistic they will all run on electricity in my lifetime.
+We usually want a balance of usefulness and avoiding harm, so I expect that will be the case with AI after we get over the initial shock.

 Changing our opinions is hard, especially when they're personal, but it seems mine are changing.
 I'm not a cynic about AI anymore.
 I still don't want to hear VCs or doomers talk about it, but I am also starting to see AI's potential for making my life easier.
 And to be clear, CCB deserves a lot of credit for helping me break out of my cynicism.